levipettersen/TubeBender/README.md

 Download using the green button at the top labelled "Code".
 This opens a drop down menu where you can click "Download ZIP".
 Unzip this file.

 # Starting the server
 Open a terminal in the "TubeBender-main" folder (In Windows, right click and select "open in terminal").
 Run `npm install` to install all dependencies.
 This should not take very long.
-When that is finished, run `npm start`.
+When that is finished, plug in the arduino USB cable and run `npm start` in the terminal.
 If you see "Server is running on port 3001" printed on the terminal, the server is running properly.

 ### I am getting an error